-If your child has been diagnosed with a life-threatening wheat allergy (or any kind of life-threatening food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.
+If your child has a wheat allergy (or any kind of serious food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.

 Wherever your child is, adult caregivers should always know where the epinephrine is, have easy access to it, and know how to give the shot.
 Staff at your child's school should know about the allergy and have an action plan in place.
 Your child's rescue medications (such as epinephrine) should be accessible at all times.

 Every second counts in an allergic reaction.
 If your child starts having serious allergic symptoms, like swelling of the mouth or throat or difficulty breathing, give the epinephrine auto-injector right away.
 Also give it right away if the symptoms involve two different parts of the body, like hives with vomiting.
 Then call 911 and take your child to the emergency room.
 Your child needs to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.